 Almost everywhere, whatever you order, you get a side plate of garlic bread, bolo de caco.
 You may not have ordered it, but it comes anyway, and only costs a euro or two, but after a week or so you may develop a resistance to it…it is rather filling.
 Along the south-west coast, outside one of the small hillside villages a lady can often be found making fresh, garlic-butter-lashed bolo de caco; it tends to make a mess of your arms and hands, but it doesn’t come any more freshly made than this.

+No guide to Madeira’s restaurants would be complete without featuring some of the best fine dining.
 There is no shortage of restaurants across the whole of Madeira, but in the up-market end of dining, the new kid on the block is Il Vivaldi on the front in Funchal, although they do need to realise that Vivaldi wrote more than the Four Seasons!
 Vila Cipriani, part of the Reid’s Hotel complex, dishes up a combination of Italian and French cuisine with an excellent wine list.

 Reid’s Hotel itself has one of only two Michelin-starred restaurants on Madeira, although others are knocking at the door.
 William Restaurant is housed in Reid’s Hotel, and offers not only fine dining but fine sea views, too.
 The other Michelin-starred restaurant is the Il Gallo d’Oro in the Cliff Bay Hotel, which gained its second star in 2017.